regolith-labs/ore-cli/README.md

 Save your edits to the source code then execute ```./build_and_mine.sh```.
 If the build is successful, a mining session will automatically be started.

 ## Configure your RPC
 For privacy, you need to create a new file in the root of the ore-cli folder.
-This should be called ```ore_env.priv.sh```
+This should be called ```ore_env.priv.sh```.
+This is not pushed to any git repository so your RPC & wallet file names will be kept local to yourself.

-An exampl of this file is:
+An example of this file is:
 ```sh
 COINGECKO_APIKEY=CG-XXXXXXXXXXXXXXXXXXXXX
 KEY1=~/.config/solana/wallet_devnet_test1.json